This is a list of

 “Harvest Feast Song” which has better words in the Folk Music Journal

-Lark Rise to Candleford, a BBC movie on DVD, and there is a version by
+Lark Rise to Candleford, a BBC movie, and there is a version by

 Thompson, which show that although life was simpler in the old days, it could